 The Community Mental Health Partnership of Southeast Michigan (CMHPSM) came into existence on January 1, 2014 as a result of the State of Michigan's consolidation of the 18 Prepaid Inpatient Health Plans (PIHP) operated by select Community Mental Health Service Programs (CMHSPs), into 10 distinct regional entities acting as PIHPs, created by the CMHSPs.
-As the PIHP, the CMHPSM is primarily responsible for the operation of the following:
+As the Region Six PIHP, the CMHPSM is primarily responsible for the operation of the following:

-- 1. Concurrent 1915(b)/(c) Medicaid Waivers

-- 2. 1115i Waiver

-- 3. Healthy Michigan Plan

-- 4. Autism Benefit

-- 5. Substance Use Disorder Funding (Medicaid, HMP, Block Grant, PA2)

-- 6. Other Public Funding within its designated four-county Region of Lenawee, Livingston, Monroe and Washtenaw
+- 1. Concurrent 1915(b)/(c) Medicaid Waivers which include Autism, Child Waiver, EPSDT, HSW and SED waiver. - 2.
+1115 Demonstration Waiver - 3.
+Healthy Michigan Plan - 4.
+Autism Benefit - 5.
+Substance Use Disorder Funding (Medicaid, HMP, Block Grant, PA2) - 6.
+Other public funding within its designated four-county region of Lenawee, Livingston, Monroe and Washtenaw